+Figure 9-322n1—Common Info field of the Reconfiguration variant Multi-Link element format format

+The EML Capabilities subfield has the same definition as the the EML Capabilities subfield of the Common Info field of the Basic variant Multi-Link element (see Figure 9-788el—EML Capabilities subfield format).

+The MLD Capabilities subfield has the same definition as the the MLD Capabilities subfield of the Common Info field of the Basic variant Multi-Link element (see Figure 9-788em—MLD Capabilities subfield format).

 The Link Info field contains zero or more subelements.
-The subelement format and ordering of subelements are defined in 9.4.3.
+The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).

 The Subelement ID field values for the defined subelements are shown in Table 9-322an1 (Optional subelement IDs for the Reconfiguration variant Multi-Link element).

 Table 9-322an1— Optional subelement IDs for the Reconfiguration variant Multi-Link element